cloverdx/cloverdx-server-docker/README.md

 # Overview

-This Docker container provides an easy way to create an CloverDX Server instance.
+This Docker container provides an easy way to create a CloverDX Server instance.
 The container is tailored to spin-up a standalone CloverDX Server with good defaults, in a recommended environment.

 # Quick Start